jchlebik/arkanoid/README.md

 Arkanoid implementation using SDL2

 ## Introduction
 This project is an implementation of the classic Arkanoid game using the SDL2 library.
 The game involves controlling a paddle to bounce a ball and break bricks.
+The implementation is very barebones but modular.
+Extending it with extra logic (special types of bricks, ball logic or different layouts) should be easy given more time.
+Look into the headers for documenting code comments and then into the src folder for the implementation details.

 ## Installation
 To install and run this project, follow these steps: